marioroy/binary-to-decimal/extra/README.txt

 Dear GMP/MPIR developers,

 A common wish on the web is for mpn_get_str to run faster.
 Please, feel free to disregard my humble attempt.
-For really "big" numbers, it still takes a long time before reaching the initial divide-and- conquer, inside mpn_dc_get_str.
+For really "big" numbers, it still takes a long time before reaching the initial divide-and-conquer inside mpn_dc_get_str.
 At which point 2 threads run, then 4, and not to exceed 8 threads max.

 Acknowledgement
   https://github.com/anthay/binary-to-decimal, by Anthony Hay

-  prime_test.cpp is useful for validating changes to mpn/get_str.c added prime5.cpp (using MPIR) and prime6.cpp (using GMP)
+  prime_test.cpp is useful for validating changes in mpn/get_str.c added prime5.cpp (using MPIR) and prime6.cpp (using GMP)

 Best,